staD020/png2prg/readme.md

 If multiple files are added, they are treated as animation frames.
 You can also supply an animated .gif.
-The first image will be exported and each frame as a separate .prg, containing the modified characters.
+The first image will be exported with all framedata appended.
+Koala animation frames start at $4711, hires at $4329.

 The frame files are following this format.
 Each frame consists of 1 or more chunks.
 A chunk looks like this: